Airline Ratings

 FAQ

-- Does BookMyBusinessClass publish its own airline ratings?
+Does BookMyBusinessClass publish airline ratings?

-- Why multiple sources rather than one?
+Why multiple sources rather than one?

-- Can you tell me which airline has the best business class?
+Can you tell me which airline has the best business class?

-- How often do the ratings change?
+How often do the ratings change?

 Need help choosing a carrier?